saraspotey2-debug/Experiment-7/README.md

 7. To add it to reverse it using rev = rev * 10 + digit.
 8. To remove last digit using num = num // 10.
 9. To compare temp and rev,if equal then prints Palindrome.
-10. Else it prints Not Palindrome
+10. Else it prints Not Palindrome.
 11. End.
 # Algorithm 7.6- Part 2
 1. Start.